What Kind of Outlet is Needed for an Electric Car?

 The kind of outlet needed for an electric car depends on your car’s model.
 For example, a Chevrolet Volt uses a 120v outlet, while the Tesla Model S battery needs a 240v outlet.
 While you can plug an electric car into a household outlet, a higher-voltage outlet will reduce the charging time.

-Other factors may also affect the type of outlet needed for an electric car.
+Other factors may also affect the type of electric car outlet you need.

 Read on to learn more about electric car charging, the time it takes to fully charge, and the different types of outlets.